dimonovdd/Xamarin.MediaGallery/README.md

 ## Android

 - When saving media files, the date and time are appended to the file name
-- When using `PickAsync` method `selectionLimit` parameter just sets multiple pick allowed
+- When using the `PickAsync` method the `selectionLimit` parameter just sets multiple pick allowed

 ## iOS

-- Multi picking is supported from iOS version 14.0+ On older versions, the plugin will prompt the user to select a single file
+- Multi picking is supported since iOS version 14.0+ On older versions, the plugin will prompt the user to select a single file
-- `NameWithoutExtension` property in iOS versions before 14 returns an null value if permission to access photos was not granted
+- The `NameWithoutExtension` property on iOS versions before 14 returns a null value if the permission to access photos was not granted

 # Screenshots